-The draft requires the plaintiff to prove that the defendant acted in a conscious manner in disregarding the plaintiff's rights.
-This may be accomplished because the defendant knows that harm will result or that there is a very high risk that it will result.
-In addition, the defendant may desire or want to harm another, but under the circumstances the chances of that occurring may be very remote.
-For example, the defendant may see the object of his malevolence standing at a great distance and know that the chances of any attempt to injure are hardly likely to be realized.
+The Act requires the plaintiff to prove that the defendant acted in a conscious manner in disregarding the plaintiff's rights.
+This standard is satisfied if the defendant knows that harm will result or that there is a very high risk that it will result.
+The standard also applies to a defendant who wants to harm another person, but under the circumstances recognizes that the chances of that occurring are very remote.
+For example, the defendant may see the prospective victim standing at a great distance and know that the chances of any attempt to injure are hardly likely to be realized.
 Nonetheless, the defendant wants to do so and attempts to shoot the individual, and to his surprise he succeeds.
 The defendant should not be less of a candidate for a punitive award than the person who knows that he or she will succeed in injuring another.

 The great majority of jurisdictions do not permit punitive awards for negligent conduct.
 This also is true for aggravated forms of negligence that pass under the heading of "gross negligence."
-Whether punitive damages should lie for the type of "reckless" conduct described under the second prong of Section 500 of the Restatement (Second) of Torts, which was discussed in the first paragraph of this Comment, is more debatable.
-Under this test, an actor that is in possession of facts regarding certain conduct, but who is oblivious to the consequences of the conduct, may be liable for punitive damages if a reasonable person would understand that the conduct creates a high risk of harm.
+Whether punitive damages should be allowable for the type of "reckless" conduct described under the second prong of Section 500 of the Restatement (Second) of Torts, which was discussed above, is more debatable.
+Under the Restatement test, an actor that is in possession of facts regarding certain conduct, but who is oblivious to the consequences of the conduct, may be liable for punitive damages if a reasonable person would understand that the conduct creates a high risk of harm.
 This test utilizes an objective standard in comparison with the subjective test employed under Section 5.
 The Drafting Committee feels that a subjective test - one which at a minimum requires conscious indifference - should be the touchstone for any punitive award over and above the compensatory damages that have already been assessed.
-This test is more consistent with the goals of punishment and deterrence that underlie punitive awards than a test that would permit such awards for inadvertent conduct, even though the latter conduct may be more egregious than mere carelessness.
+Section 5 is more consistent with the goals of punishment and deterrence that underlie punitive awards than a test that would permit such awards for inadvertent conduct, even though the latter conduct may be more egregious than mere carelessness.
 The compensatory award should serve to adequately punish and deter inadvertent conduct.

-Many jurisdictions today, and in increasing numbers, have also said that the mere commission of a tort is not sufficient to support an award of punitive damages.
+An increasing number of jurisdictions have also said that the mere commission of a tort is not sufficient to support an award of punitive damages.
 There must be more, i.e., a bad motive.
 It is inherent in some types of torts that the evidence showing commission also shows bad motive, but this is not true of all torts for which an award of punitive damages may be available.
 Paragraph (2) attempts to describe the particular type of state of mind or motive that is required to justify an award of punitive damages.
-Although other terms have been used to describe the element of malevolence, the Drafting Committee adopted two - "malicious" and "fraudulent" - as being sufficient.
-If an enacting State feels other terms are more suitable, it may adopt those either in addition to or in lieu of those in paragraph (2).
+Although other terms have been used to describe the element of malevolence, the Drafting Committee adopted one - "malicious" - as being sufficient to describe the type of scienter for which punitive awards are justified.
+The term is intended to apply to all types of torts, including those that are purely economic in nature - such as fraud - as well as those involving personal injury and property damage.
+If an enacting State feels other terms are more suitable for delineating the state of mind required to support an award of punitive damages, it may adopt those either in addition to or in lieu of the term "malicious" that is contained in paragraph (2).